Obstetrical Scans

 Cervical Length Studies

-A cervical length ultrasound measures the length or your cervix.
+A cervical length ultrasound measures the length of your cervix.
+During pregnancy, the length of the cervix can shorten too quickly, increasing the risk of preterm labor.
+This may heighten your baby’s chances of developing health issues.
 You made need this test if you are having symptoms of preterm labor such as contractions or pressure or if you have a previous history of preterm labor and or preterm delivery.

 Doppler Studies

-Doppler studies are a special ultrasound of the maternal, placental, or fetal vessels.
-They are utilized to determine if your pregnancy is at risk for problems or to determine the health of your baby in utero.
-These tests are only obtained if you or the baby has a condition necessitating them.
+Doppler studies are a special non-invasive ultrasound of the maternal, placental, or fetal vessels.
+During this test, sound waves are used to detect the movement of blood in vessels.
+The results are then shown on a computer screen in lines known as waveforms.
+It is utilized to determine if your pregnancy is at risk for problems or to determine the health of your baby in utero.
+These tests are only obtained if you or the baby has a condition necessitating them, such as

 Placental Check

 Ultrasound may be used to identify the location of your placenta.
+This test is often performed at your 18-week ultrasound.
 Your doctor may order this test if you have a history of vaginal bleeding or if your placenta looks like it may be near your cervix.

 Multiple Gestation Imaging